 Cost Of Living

 The cost of living for expatriates in Kathmandu as at 1 October 2014 is very low in comparison to other places in the world.
-In Kathmandu, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: High 2) Clothing: Low 3) Communication: Very Low 4) Education: Very Low 5) Furniture & Appliances: Average 6) Groceries: Very Low 7) Healthcare: Very Low 8) Household Accommodation: Low 9) Miscellaneous: Very Low 10) Personal Care: Low 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Low Kathmandu is for example -18% cheaper than Montevideo for groceries, -19% cheaper for household costs than Durban, and -17.5% cheaper for transport costs than Athens.
-Kathmandu is ranked as a extreme hardship location.
+In Kathmandu, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: High 2) Clothing: Low 3) Communication: Very Low 4) Education: Very Low 5) Furniture & Appliances: Average 6) Groceries: Very Low 7) Healthcare: Very Low 8) Household Accommodation: Low 9) Miscellaneous: Very Low 10) Personal Care: Low 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Low Kathmandu is for example -18.2% cheaper than Montevideo for groceries, -18.5% cheaper for household costs than Durban, and -17% cheaper for transport costs than Athens.
+Kathmandu is ranked as a high degree of hardship location.
 Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
 Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
 In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
-The hardship premium for Kathmandu for an expat from Zurich is for example 30%, i.e. host location (Kathmandu) premium of 40% minus home (Zurich) location premium of 10%.
+The hardship premium for Kathmandu for an expat from Zurich is for example 20%, i.e. host location (Kathmandu) premium of 30% minus home (Zurich) location premium of 10%.
 Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
 Want to know more about cost of living, hardship or expat pay in Kathmandu?
 Register subscribe to your home location and Kathmandu and run your personalised reports.